hypo69/hypo/pytest/gemini - set 4/en/src/templates/_examples/header.md

 3. **Isolated Tests:** Each test is isolated and does not rely on the state of previous tests or the actual file system.

-4. **Comprehensive Example:** The `test_dir_root_creation` and `test_sys_path_appending` examples demonstrate how to structure tests for the path-related functionality in the provided code.
-Critically, they illustrate how to control these parts for testing.
+4. **Comprehensive Example:** The `test_dir_root_creation` and `test_sys_path_appending` examples demonStarte how to structure tests for the path-related functionality in the provided code.
+Critically, they illuStarte how to control these parts for testing.

 **Before Running:**